Reexperience Bitmap Brothers’ cult classic 16 Bit platformer in shiny new 3D graphics and brilliant sound.

 Q: On which platforms will the game be released?

-A: For the start, the game will come out on Xbox One and Steam (PC and Mac).
-Other console versions for Nintendo Switch and PS4 are already in the making and will be released early 2019.
+A: The game has been released on Xbox One, PC/Mac, PS4 and Nintendo Switch and is available via the respective stores (links above) as a digital download.
 There are also plans to release a mobile version for iOS and Android, but there are no release dates available yet.

 Q: Where can I find the latest news about the game?